p33rs/anonytest/README.md

 with the position.
 Tried to make it easy to add other scrapers (for Building and Plumbing permits) at a later date.

+## setup

+Question 1 and 2 use phpunit tests.
+Question 3 will require composer and [php-dom](http://php.net/manual/en/book.dom.php).

 ## invocation

+The scripts are run from the command line:

     php question_1/run.php question_1/input.txt
     php question_2/run.php question_2/input.php
     php question_3/run.php --block 259 --lot 26